Hyperpop: 2010s: Origins

 Hyperpop originally emerged from the PC Music record label and art collective in the early 2010s.
 Spotify editor Lizzy Szabo referred to A. G. Cook as the "godfather" of hyperpop.
 According to Enis, PC Music "laid the groundwork for [the microgenre's] melodic exuberance and cartoonish production", with some of hyperpop's surrealist qualities also derived from 2010s hip hop.
 She states that hyperpop built on the influence of PC Music, but also incorporated the sounds of emo rap, cloud rap, trap, trance, dubstep and chiptune.
-Among Cook's frequent collaborators, Variety and the New York Times described the work of Sophie as pioneering the style, while Charli XCX was described as "queen" of the style by Vice, her 2016 EP Vroom Vroom and 2017 mixtape Pop 2 set a template for its sound, featuring "outré" production by AG Cook, Sophie, Umru, and Easyfun as well as "a titular mission to give pop – sonically, spiritually, aesthetically – a facelift for the modern age".
+Among Cook's frequent collaborators, Variety and The New York Times described the work of Sophie as pioneering the style, while Charli XCX was described as "queen" of the style by Vice, her 2016 EP Vroom Vroom and 2017 mixtape Pop 2 set a template for its sound, featuring "outré" production by AG Cook, Sophie, Umru, and Easyfun as well as "a titular mission to give pop – sonically, spiritually, aesthetically – a facelift for the modern age".
+Sophie Walker of The Forty-Five named Sophie's 2018 song "Immaterial" the best hyperpop song of all time, stating that "hyperpop is nothing without Sophie".